-Our solution includes a specially designed funnel-shaped device that will clip on to the UCD.
-As the urine flows through our device and into the UCD, it will splash on to a detachable dipstick.
-The dipstick will then be removed, clipped on to a color board, and scanned with a tablet computer.
-The tablet will run a unique version of our app to conduct algorithmic analysis and produce the test results.
+Our solution includes a specially designed funnel-shaped device that clips on to the UCD.
+As the urine flows through our device and into the UCD, it splashes on to a detachable dipstick.
+The dipstick is then removed, clipped on to a color board, and scanned with a tablet computer.
+The tablet runs a unique version of our app to conduct algorithmic analysis and produce the test results.

 At Healthy.io, we’ve had our fair share of moonshots—though none quite so literal as this.
 As could be expected, this project carries with it a series of firsts for us.
-We are used to meeting the highest regulatory standards to deliver clinical-grade testing, and so we’re confident that we’ll meet and exceed the complex standards required for devices used in space, including the use of special materials.
+We are used to meeting the highest regulatory standards to deliver clinical-grade testing, and we enjoyed applying that expertise in order to meet and exceed the complex standards required for devices used in space, including the use of special materials.
 And we’re excited to deliver a user experience for the women and men of the ISS that will be just as seamless as that of the countless Earthlings who have used our products.

-We’ll share more with you as take-off date approaches.
-And if all goes as planned, we hope you’ll join us in celebrating one small step for man, one giant leap for Healthy.io.
+Stay tuned for more updates from our space mission.
+We hope you’ll join us in celebrating one small step for man, one giant leap for Healthy.io.

 Alon Blumenzweig is Products Architect at Healthy.io and leads the technology development for the company’s space program.